Greatest Literature banner

 The short answer is: "I don't know."

 Nobody knows what modern works will stand the test of time.
-Shakespeare in his own age was a popular playwright but no one back then put him in the same class as the great ancient writers they respected—and no one expected that four hundred years later we would count him the greatest writer ever in the English language, possibly in any language.
+Shakespeare in his own age was a popular playwright but no one back then put him in the same class as the great ancient writers they respected—and few, if any, expected four hundred years later we would count him the greatest writer ever in the English language, possibly in any language.

 Still the predominance of relatively recent literature on the list of The Greatest Literature of All Time may seem odd.
 The last time I counted, the eras break down as follows: